Open-EO/openeo-vue-components/README.md

 - `async toggleCompact()`: Toggles compact mode (e.g. doesn't show parameter values).
 - `perfectScale()`: Fits the view to the blocks and edges so that it is fully shown.
 - `getPgParameters() -> array<object>`: Returns all process parameters blocks.
-- `addPgParameter(parameter, origin, position)`: Adds a process parameter block to the model builder.
+- `async addPgParameter(parameter, origin, position)`: Adds a process parameter block to the model builder.
 	- `parameter` (object): The parameter to add, should at least include a `name` and a `schema` as defined by the openEO API.
 	- `origin` (string): The origin of the parameter, defaults to `user` for user-defined parameters.
 	- `position` (array|null): The position to show the newly created block.
 Use `getPositionForPageXY` to get the position from a Browser event.
 Set to `null` (default value) to place it automatically.